Beth-Watt/Beth-Watt/README.md

 ## 📁 What's in This GitHub

-- Lab documentation and project write-ups as I build hands-on experience — Linux.
-Each repo includes a README explaining what I did, what tools I used, and what I learned.
+- Lab documentation and project write-ups as I build hands-on experience — Linux and Splunk.
+Each repo and folder includes a README explaining what I did, what tools I used, and what I learned.

 ## 🎯 Targeting
 - SOC Analyst and GRC Analyst roles.
 Open to connecting with people working in or hiring for those spaces.